 Wrap it up!

 Remember that an IT administrator’s job is to make sure that the device you’re connecting to the network and the content you’re streaming won’t pose a security threat.
-Choosing an IT friendly live streaming encoder with built-in network security makes connecting to enterprise networks easier, takes less time and effort to deploy, and won’t compromise network security.
+Choosing an IT friendly live streaming encoder like the Epiphan Pearl-2 and Pearl Mini with built-in network security makes connecting to enterprise networks easier, takes less time and effort to deploy, and won’t compromise network security.
 Look for AV gear with security features like 802.1x certificate authentication, PEAP user name and password support, RTMPS encryption for live streams, SFTP and HTTPS support for encrypted admin access.